 Early emergency response efforts reduced public health threats at a number of sites.
 However, cleanup of the more complex sites was problematic, criticized by some because of huge costs, long timeframes, and concerns about program management capabilities and approaches.
 More recently, with clearer delineation of processes and responsibilities, remediation of hazardous waste sites has continued.
 Responsible parties carry out the cleanup under supervision of EPA and the states (for less contaminated sites).
 The federal government is responsible for cleaning up former or current federal facility sites, such as those under the Energy and Defense Departments.
+Much progress has been made, but there is much more to do.
+From 1980 through 2013:

 Cleanup of Superfund site in Edgewater, N.J.
 Photos: EPA (above), NOAA (left).